team-plain/typescript-sdk/.changeset/slow-stingrays-chew.md

 '@team-plain/typescript-sdk': minor
 ---

-Move from axios to fetch for better edge support
+Switch out axios for native fetch so that the SDK can be used in edge functions/runtimes.